ApolloAuto/apollo/docs/specs/apollo_secure_upgrade_user_guide-EN.md

 1. Packages are encrypted and signature protected in storing and transmitting phases.
 2. Server and device can authenticate each other.
 3. Cryptographic resources are protected properly.
+4. Server provides customized authorizations to different devices.
+5. Prevent attackers utilizing the server’s response to replay attack devices.
-4. Multiple platforms (Ubuntu 14, Centos 6, Centos 7 and Andorid) are supported.
+6. Multiple platforms (Ubuntu 14, Centos 6, Centos 7 and Andorid) are supported.

 ## Upgrade procedure
 A typical upgrade procedure is shown below: